 - Accepts the submission by the Western Metropolitan Regional Council for the Provision of Pre-Booked Bulk Verge Waste Collection Service for an initial 24 month contract term with the option to extend for a further 36 months; - 2.
-Accepts the estimated price, included in Confidential Attachment (b); - 3.
-Notes that the estimated price will be included in the Ordinary Council Meeting Minutes; and - 4.
-Authorises the Chief Executive Officer to execute the Agreement with the Western Metropolitan Regional Council for the Provision of Pre-Booked Bulk Verge Waste Collection Service, as contained in Confidential Attachment (a).
+Accepts the estimated price of \$1,248,000, included in Confidential Attachment (b); - Authorises the Chief Executive Officer to execute the Agreement with the Western Metropolitan Regional Council for the Provision of Pre-Booked Bulk Verge Waste Collection Service, as contained in Confidential Attachment (a).